telerik/ajax-docs/controls/map/how-to/scale-to-markers.md

 ## Approach for Client-side Data Binding

-**Example 2** follows a [client-side data binding]({%slug map/data-binding/server-side%}) technique by integrating **RadClientDataSource** control (You can find the used .json file in the [Markers](http://demos.telerik.com/aspnet-ajax/map/examples/functionality/markers/defaultcs.aspx) demo).
+**Example 2** follows a [client-side data binding]({%slug map/data-binding/server-side%}) technique by integrating the **RadClientDataSource** control.
+(You can find the used .json file in the [Markers](http://demos.telerik.com/aspnet-ajax/map/examples/functionality/markers/defaultcs.aspx) demo.)
 In order to implement the scale-to-markers functionality:

-1. Use the client-side [OnLoad]({%slug map/client-side-programming%}#client-side-events) event in order to start the scaling;
+1. Use the client-side [OnLoad]({%slug map/client-side-programming%}#client-side-events) event in order to start the scaling.
-1. Use the markers' layer to get the bound markers by using `layers[index].items` collection (Note that polling technique should be used as data is requested via AJAX);
+1. Use the markers' layer to get the bound markers by using the `layers[index].items` collection.
+(Note that you should use a polling technique because data is requested via AJAX).
-1. Create an [kendo.dataviz.map.Extent](http://docs.telerik.com/kendo-ui/api/javascript/dataviz/map/extent) based on the markers' location;
+1. Create a [kendo.dataviz.map.Extent](http://docs.telerik.com/kendo-ui/api/javascript/dataviz/map/extent) based on the markers' location. <Comment: Again you are using Kendo.
+Please mention that above that both data binding techniques require Kendo.>
-1. Pass the extent to the map (using the [extent()](http://docs.telerik.com/KENDO-UI/api/javascript/dataviz/ui/map#methods-extent) method) so that **RadMap** get centered to the extent's bounds.
+1. Pass the extent to the map (using the [extent()](http://docs.telerik.com/KENDO-UI/api/javascript/dataviz/ui/map#methods-extent) method) so that **RadMap** get centered to the extent's bounds. <Comment: Same as my previous comment.
+What are extent's bound?>

 ````ASP.NET
 <script type="text/javascript">